Glastonbury Tor Holds Centuries of Extraordinary Myths and Legends:

 And so the legends and myths go on and on.

 These days, Glastonbury Tor is still seen as a spiritual place and believers come here to worship.
 And even if you’re not into legends, myths or the mystical world, the panoramic view from the top of the Tor makes it worthwhile climbing up there to watch the sunset.
-Glastonbury Tor is also very popular during the Summer Solstice when visitors come to watch the sun rise on June 21st.How about you, what do you think?
+Glastonbury Tor is also very popular during the Summer Solstice when visitors come to watch the sun rise on June 21st.So, what do you think?